ads-capstone-su23/599_team_project/README.md

 ## Data Science Objectives

 In order to address the stated business problem, several data science objectives have been identified in order to ultimately develop a highly effective SA machine learning (ML) model that can be applied to collected news source articles.
-Build an automated and systematic pipeline for the ingestion and preprocessing of unstructured data.
+1. Build an automated, systematic, and deployment-ready pipeline for the ingestion, preprocessing, modeling, and evaluation of text-based data.
-Apply topic modeling techniques to produce class labels for specific documents (articles) within the dataset.
+2. Apply topic modeling techniques to produce class labels for specific documents (articles) within the dataset.
-Use SA ML modeling to output a “positivity” score for every article.
+3. Use SA ML modeling to output a “positivity” score for every article.

 ## Planned Methodology

 To achieve the business and data science objectives, the following methods will be used:
-Collect data, via API call (supplemented with web scraping, as needed).
+1. Collect data, via API call (supplemented with web scraping, as needed).
-Perform Exploratory Data Analyses (EDA) to investigate underlying structures of the data, which will include generation of descriptive statistics and visualizations (e.g., word count box plots, histograms, word clouds, etc.).
+2. Perform Exploratory Data Analyses (EDA) to investigate underlying structures of the data, which will include generation of descriptive statistics and visualizations (e.g., word count box plots, histograms, word clouds, etc.).
-Perform text data preprocessing using methods tailored to the specific content source.
+3. Perform text data preprocessing using methods tailored to the specific content source.
 This may include removing any items considered noise, such as stop words and punctuation, as well as examining whether lemmatization or stemming methods would bolster model performance.
-Perform topic modeling to create instance labels via unsupervised methods, possibly using both simple (NMF) and complex (NN-based transfer learning).
+4. Perform topic modeling to create instance labels via unsupervised methods, possibly using both simple (NMF) and complex (NN-based transfer learning).
-Apply SA modeling methods to achieve “positivity” assignment per article.
+5. Apply SA modeling methods to achieve “positivity” assignment per article.
-Evaluate SA performance by applying the trained model to an independent, similar, and sentiment-labeled dataset, such as the PerSenT dataset from Bastan et al. (2020).
+6. Evaluate SA performance by applying the trained model to an independent, similar, and sentiment-labeled dataset, such as the PerSenT dataset from Bastan et al. (2020).
-Serve up examples of uplifting content based on chosen categories/topics.
+7. Serve up examples of uplifting content based on chosen categories/topics.
-Rate sources based on proportion of positive and negative content.
+8. Rate sources based on proportion of positive and negative content.

 ## Real-World Impact and Planned Deliverables